-In addition to Core Members, all cohabiting partners of Core Members (who were not Core Members themselves) have also been eligible to take part.
-For waves 1-9 ELSA 'Partners' have further been categorised into four different types to illustrate their relative age range and duration of co-habitation with the Core Member:
+In addition to Core Members, all cohabiting partners of Core Members (who were not Core Members themselves) have also always been eligible to take part.
+These ELSA 'Partners' have further been categorised into four different types to illustrate their relative age range and duration of co-habitation with the Core Member:

-- Partners who were present at the time of the HSE interview were categorised as either 'Core Partners' (age eligible but missed the baseline HSE and/or initial wave ELSA interview), 'Young Partners' (younger than the eligible age range at initial wave) or 'Old Partners' (older than the eligible age range at initial wave) - Partners of any age who joined the household including a Core Member after the initial HSE interview are called 'New Partners'.
-In the ELSA datasets prior to Wave 10, the finstat variable indicated the wave at which they first joined the ELSA study as a Partner of a Core Member (e.g. C3NP5 finstat value represents a Cohort 3 New Partner who first joined the ELSA study at Wave 5). - From Wave 10 partners are no longer categorised in the manner described above.
-Partners can be identified in the dataset by the variable corepartner (the value 0 means they are a Partner).
-The variable wavejoined indicates the actual wave they first joined the ELSA panel.
-If wavejoined has a different value to the cohort variable this indicates that the Partner has joined the study as a New Partner in the wave indicated in the wavejoined variable.
+- Partners already present at the time of the HSE interview were categorised as either 'Core Partners' (age eligible but missed the baseline HSE and/or initial wave ELSA interview), 'Young Partners' (younger than the eligible age range at initial wave) or 'Old Partners' (older than the eligible age range at initial wave) - Partners of any age who joined the household after the initial HSE interview are called 'New Partners', with the finstat variable indicating the wave at which they started cohabitation with the Core Member (e.g. C3NP5 finstat value represents a Cohort 3 New Partner joining at Wave 5).